 - Enbridge will obtain landowner permission and will contact downstream landowners prior to removal activities; - Enbridge will monitor weather conditions prior to removal; - Removal will be limited to the removal of the debris that comprises the dam structure; - Waterbody bed and bank material will not be removed or disturbed during debris removal; - Materials will be removed incrementally by hand using hand tools to minimize the adverse effects of sudden water release on downstream waters/landowners; - Ponded water will be released slowly to minimize potential downstream sedimentation.
-After each drop in dam height, Enbridge will allow the water level and sediment plume to stabilize: - Downstream conditions will be monitored by construction staff to ensure incremental release of water; - No mechanized removal will occur outside of the construction workspace when activities could impact public waters; - In areas where multiple dams are located, Enbridge will remove the dam farthest downstream first; - Work will be halted, and the situation reassessed should removal result in unexpected conditions (e.g. ponding); and

-Due to Enbridge's plan to remove only material necessary and to do it gradually to maintain water quality, Enbridge does not anticipate the need for any additional contingency measures to manage water flow.
+After each drop in dam height, Enbridge will allow the water level and sediment plume to stabilize: - Downstream conditions will be monitored by construction staff to ensure incremental release of water; - No mechanized removal will occur outside of the construction workspace when activities could impact public waters: - In areas where multiple dams are located, Enbridge will remove the dam farthest downstream first: - Work will be halted, and the situation reassessed should removal result in unexpected conditions (e.g. ponding); and - Due to Enbridge's plan to remove only material necessary and to do it gradually to maintain water quality, Enbridge does not anticipate the need for any additional contingency measures to manage water flow.

 Should Enbridge discover a new beaver dam in public waters during construction that must be removed, or identify the need to trap a beaver, activities will not commence until all required permits and authorizations, including landowner approval, are obtained.
+Enbridge will obtain the appropriate permits from the applicable agencies for beaver dam removal and/or beaver trapping as required.